ErpNetDocs/tech/modules/crm/pricing/discount-management/concepts.md

 The discount amounts are calculated as separate components of the final line discount.

+**Line discount levels**

 The three line discount levels are calculated in cascade:

 - **Level 1 Discount Amount** is calculated on the original line amount;
 - **Level 2 Discount Amount** is calculated on the remaining amount after level 1;
 - **Level 3 Discount Amount** is calculated on the remaining amount after levels 1 and 2.

+**Bonus programs**

-Bonus programs and promotional packages also contribute separate discount amounts.
+Bonus programs contribute a separate discount amount.

-For bonus programs:
+Its calculation depends on **Bonus Action**:

 - **Discount** calculates the bonus discount on the original line amount;
-- **Cascade discount** calculates the bonus discount on the remaining amount after the standard line discounts.
+- **Cascade discount** calculates the bonus discount on the remaining amount after the standard line discounts have been applied.

-For promotional packages:
+**Promotional packages**

+Promotional packages also contribute a separate discount amount.

+Its calculation depends on the package line setup:

 - **Add** and **Replace** calculate the promotional discount on the original line amount;
-- **MarkDown** calculates the promotional discount on the remaining amount after the standard line discounts.
+- **MarkDown** calculates the promotional discount on the remaining amount after the standard line discounts have been applied.

+**Rounding and reconciliation**

-As a result, the final discount can be analyzed as a combination of five calculated components.
+The final line discount is reconciled with the sum of its calculated components.

+If a rounding difference appears between the total discount amount and the sum of the five component amounts, the difference is assigned to the largest discount component.

+This ensures that the sum of the separate discount amounts matches the final calculated line discount.

 ## Categorized additional amounts